Your Maternity Leave Rights in California

 You can take up to four months of leave for your pregnancy, pregnancy-related condition, or birth.
 Four months is slightly rounded down, it's actually 17 1/3 weeks.
 This leave can be taken in pieces or at once.

-Please know your doctor has to approve this 4 month stretch.
+Please know your doctor has to approve this 4 month leave, meaning they have to provide a medical certification that you are disabled during this entire time.
 Some doctors are less willing to do this than others.
 You may need to advocate with your doctor that you want to take the entire 4 months of disability.
-Once your doctor declares you're no longer disabled, you are not entitled to disability leave.
+Once your doctor declares you're no longer disabled, you are no longer entitled to disability leave, and you would need to take your bonding leave.
 If you have no pregnancy-related conditions and want to maximize the time with your baby, you can start this leave on the day of the birth.
 If you do have pregnancy-related conditions or want to take a few weeks prior to birth to prepare for the baby, you can take this leave before birth, but then you will lose this time after the baby is born.